barisicgroup/unf/README.md

 UNF aims to allow for storing of DNA nanotechnology data (for example, DNA origami lattice designs and individual free-form single strands) together with proteins and other molecules in one file.

 ## Version
-0.6
+0.7

 ## Format type
 JSON-based

 The core of the UNF file is pure JSON.
 However, due to the possibility to include other files directly in the UNF file (e.g., PDB, see field *externalFiles*), the final *.unf file cannot be always considered as a valid JSON file.
+However, extracting the JSON core is a straightforward task.

 ## General notes
 Positions are stored in [x, y, z] order, units are determined by the *lengthUnits* field.